Lynn-Quantum-Optics/Summer-2024/lab_notebook.markdown

 MP: Ria

 I double checked the calibration for phi_plus then tested the new gamma_determination method for determining the qp angle to produce the correct phase shift for the hd_negpi_3_va state.
-There were a few modifications I had to make to the file from yesterday -- instead of finding theta (the ratio of the HD:VA), if we collect two more basis measurements, we can calculate gamma without needing to know the experimental purity. note that BCHWP had the error that usually occurs with the qp.
-I'm wondering if it has something to do with the way it is zeroed since this was never an issue before recalibration (ie does the issue come from where the zero location is relative to the waveplate's hardware home)
+There were a few modifications I had to make to the file from yesterday -- instead of finding theta (the ratio of the HD:VA), if we collect two more basis measurements, we can calculate gamma without needing to know the experimental purity.
+Note that BCHWP had the error that usually occurs with the qp.
+I'm wondering if it has something to do with the way it is zeroed since this was never an issue before recalibration (ie does the issue come from where the zero location is relative to the waveplate's hardware home).

--64.93242765727796->-64.14652091578432
+UVHWP Update: -64.93242765727796->-64.14652091578432
--14.9->-15.6788
+QP UpdateL-14.9->-15.6788

 Phi_Plus counts after measurement waveplate & qp recalibration:
 - HH Counts: 1478+/-9
 - VV Counts: 1468+/-6